Laurentiu1802/TrafficLight/README.md

 If I push the "walk" sensor(the middle switch) we will see that the light on the launchpad comes green.
 If we push all of them simultaneously , the green light will come on in turn.

+Take a look on Traffic Light.docx and HowItWorks video.
+Thanks

 I've completed this project with the help from "Embedded Systems - Shape The World: Microcontroller Input/Output" course (www.edx.org)